Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 Basic Fulfulde vowels.

-In word-initial position vowels are attached to a consonant letter which acts as a vowel carrier (see standalone).
+In word-initial position vowels are attached to a consonant letter which acts as a vowel carrier (see Standalone vowels).
 Otherwise, unlike orthographies for languages such as Arabic and Urdu, the characters used to represent a vowel are normally the same, regardless of the position within a word.
 The one exception is the word-final , which breaks the regular pattern by dropping the superscript alef.

 Post-consonant vowels